ElinorF/Process_Text/README.txt

-Run the program by opening it in NetBeans:
+Program could be run by opening it in NetBeans:
 File -> New Project -> Maven -> Project with Existing POM